 Even with all that attention on Instagram for Amanda and her #instabooty, she never felt more alone.
 “If all these people love me, how come I still feel alone and unable to receive that love?”
 Well, dear Amanda, they don’t love you, they love your #instabooty.
 In fact, love is the wrong word here.
-Your followers materialized your #instabooty and, well, to put things as clear as possible: they want a piece of that ass.
-Kinda like how BBQ fanatics obsess over a good ribeye.
+Your followers materialized your #instabooty, and to put things as clear as possible: they want a piece of that ass.

 The whole concept of how we meet new people and interact with them is complete upside down.
-In real life, you have to muster up the courage to approach someone who you are interested in.
-There is the hard fear for rejection, the possibility you say dumb shit, the investment of time and showing up, and so on and so on.
-But, when there is a click, there is an actual click.
+In real life, you have to muster up the courage to approach someone who you’re interested in.
+There is the hard fear for rejection, the possibility that you say dumb shit, the investment of time and physically showing up, and so on and so on.
+But, when there’s a click, it’s real.
 You have connected as human beings.

 The perfect picture

-Now, we spend days crafting our perfect profile, building a lie we so desperately want to believe in.
+We spend days crafting our perfect profile, building a lie we so desperately want to believe in.
 We open our app and grade each other like pieces of meat.
-We swipe right if we like what we see, and if they don’t return the favor, it’s no biggy.
+Swipe right if we like what we see, and if they don’t return the favor, it’s nothing to worry about.
 It hardly feels like rejection, and you have 356 options in your queue anyway.
 You have lost without reaping the benefits of losing and growing from it.

 If we post something that doesn’t have the number of likes our previous posts had, we delete it.
 No one has to notice that tiny part of us that isn’t as popular as we hoped.
 Click, delete, done.
-And so, with every piece of ‘ourselves,’ we post and carefully curate, we create the perfect image of who we should be to be ‘loved’ by everyone else.
+With every piece of ‘ourselves’, we post and carefully curate, we create the perfect image of who we should be to be ‘loved’ by everyone else.
 We have created a persona that has the least chance of being rejected.
-And we have shown our ‘true and authentic’ selves to the world and people ‘love’ us for it, except us (because we know it’s a lie).
+And we have shown our ‘true and authentic’ selves to the world and people ‘love’ us for it, but we don’t love ourselves (because we know it’s a lie).